 Main Subheading

 During the menstrual cycle, levels of estrogen and progesterone—key female hormones—rise and fall.
 These shifts can significantly impact neurotransmitters like serotonin, which regulates mood, and dopamine, associated with pleasure and reward.
-As hormone levels drop just before and during menstruation, serotonin levels can also decrease, leading to mood swings, irritability, and a craving for comfort foods like chocolate.
+Now, as hormone levels drop just before and during menstruation, serotonin levels can also decrease, leading to mood swings, irritability, and a craving for comfort foods like chocolate.
 Understanding this hormonal dance is crucial to grasping why those cravings become so intense during your period.

 Comprehensive Overview